FixedEffects/FixedEffectModels.jl/README.md

 Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D is the design matrix from categorical variables.
 Estimates for `β`, along with their standard errors, are obtained in two steps:

 1. `y, X`  are regressed on `D` by one of these methods
-  - [MINRES on the normal equation](http://web.stanford.edu/group/SOL/software/lsmr/) with `method = lsmr` (with a diagonal preconditioner).
+  - [MINRES on the normal equation](http://web.stanford.edu/group/SOL/software/lsmr/) with `method = :lsmr` (with a diagonal preconditioner).
-  - sparse factorization with `method = cholesky` or `method = qr` (using the SuiteSparse library)
+  - sparse factorization with `method = :cholesky` or `method = :qr` (using the SuiteSparse library)

   The default method`lsmr`, should be the fastest in most cases.
 If the method does not converge, frist please get in touch, I'd be interested to hear about your problem.
-Second use the `method = cholesky`, which should do the trick.
+Second use the `method = :cholesky`, which should do the trick.

 2. Estimates for `β`, along with their standard errors, are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)